-IMPORTANT: The EUC Engineer workflow in Reliability Engineering is available without an agent upgrade.
-Support for the Experience Index and the DEX Specialist workflow is being rolled out gradually for customers who have upgraded 50% or more of their endpoints to SysTrack agent version 11.8 or later.
+IMPORTANT: For existing customers, the EUC Engineer workflow in Reliability Engineering is available without an agent upgrade.
+Support for the Experience Index and the DEX Specialist workflow is being rolled out gradually to environments that have upgraded 50% or more of their endpoints to SysTrack agent version 11.8 or later.
 If these features are not available after the upgrade, contact your Lakeside representative.

 When you start working in Reliability Engineering, your first step is to decide which issue to investigate.